-Figure 4: Contrast of using individual risk objectives (governance, land use, climate) to the null scenario of uniform objective structure.
-The top panels represent the individual risk data for the focal regions.
-In the bottom panels brown shows null, green the specific risk objective scenario results, and purple where both scenarios agree.
+Figure 4: Contrast of using individual risk objectives (governance, land use, climate) to the baseline scenario of uniform objective structure.
+The top panels represent the individual risk data for the focal regions including northern Europe (left), west Africa (center) and southern Europe (right).
+In the bottom panels brown shows the baseline scenario, green the specific risk objective scenario results, and purple where both scenarios agree.
 The figures show how the spatial configuration of the solutions changes when risk is considered in a scenario.
-Governance focus is on Finland and Russia, land use risk on Sierra Leone and Liberia, and climate risk on Serbia, Hungary and Kosovo.
+The top row of the maps represent data in their original resolution, the bottom row represents scenario results at a 10 x 10 km resolution.